 To develop a growth mindset:

 - Eliminate and discourage the idea of perfectionism in the workplace.
 Practice being accountable for goals that are outside your normal responsibilities.
 If you fail, acknowledge what went wrong and find the lesson in this learning experience.
 Additionally, communicate this with your team.
-It’s crucial that your team also develops a growth mindset.
+It’s crucial that your employees also develop a growth mindset.
 Having open conversations about mistakes and how to improve leads to innovation and excellence.

 - Make it a point to grow as a leader each and every day.
 Whether you spend 30 minutes reading a leadership book, listening to a business podcast, or working through an online training course, get proactive about learning to lead.